rikterbeek/payment-php/README.md

     - capture-soap.php                  : Capture a payment using SOAP;
     - refund-soap.php                   : Request a refund using SOAP;
 5.Recurring
+  - httppost
+    - create-recurring-payment.php      : Create a recurring payment;
+    - disable-recurring-contract.php    : Disable a recurring contract for a shopper;
+    - request-recurring-contract.php    : Request a recurring contact for a shopper;
   - soap
     - create-recurring-payment.php      : Create a recurring payment;
     - disable-recurring-contract.php    : Disable a recurring contract for a shopper;